 Or, how about a recent article titled “Reinventing A Travel Business Without Travel.”
 And yet, that’s what some group tour operators are doing today: selling group travel programs to tightly-formed mini-groups of eight to 12 travel participants who may know each other and are willing to social distance together throughout an itinerary.

-2021 may be the year for mini-group travel.
+This be the time for mini-group travel.
 If you’ve always done groups in the past but are leery of doing so now in the present locked-down, stay-at-home climate, mini groups may be the answer.
 They could see you through to future days of longer trips and larger groups we hope will be awaiting us in the near future.

 The question now is are you prepared to operate short itineraries for mini-size groups of eight to 12 participants?
 And, if you are prepared to do this, can you operate them safely to comply with social distancing and other regulations?
 Will the itineraries be attractive enough to sell and can you make suffcient profit to serve as a bridge to longer trips and higher profits in the future when we hope life returns to normal, even if it is a new normal.